andela-ookwuolisa/assessment/D3_assessment/Tech_skils/Algorithms/Algorithms.md

 [Heap sort implementation](heap_sort.py)

 ### Merge sort
 Merge sort is an efficient sorting algorithm that uses Divide-and-conquer approach to order elements in a list.
 This algorithm operates by breaking down large problems into smaller, more easily solvable promblems.
-The idea of Merge sort is to dived the list in half, and over again until each piece is only one item long.
+The idea of Merge sort is to divide the list in half, and over again until each piece is only one item long.
 Then those items are merged in sored order.

 The implematation follows three basic step: divide, conquer, combine.